Flute and kink instabilities in a dynamically twisted flux tube with anisotropic plasma viscosity: Results

-\rs{Figures \ref{fig:kink_pressure_slices-3} show the}{Figure \ref{fig:kink_pressure_slices-3} shows a} prolonged development of the \rs{fluting}{flute} instability and \rs{the}{a} slow nonlinear development of the kink \rs{}{instability at the higher resistivity value $\eta=10^{-3}$ in the case of anisotropic viscosity}.
-Due to the enhanced Ohmic heating \rs{when}{at} $\eta=10^{-3}$, the pressure gradient is substantially stronger than \rs{when}{at} $\eta=10^{-4}$ and the \rs{fluting}{flute} instability is excited much earlier.
-Compared to the $\eta=10^{-4}$ cases, the instability occurs further from the axis, at $r\approx0.16$, and the larger pressure gradient drives the bulges \rs{}{in profile} further from the axis \rs{in}{during} the nonlinear phase (figure~\ref{fig:swi-3_pressure_12}).
+Figure \ref{fig:kink_pressure_slices-3} shows a prolonged development of the flute instability and a slow nonlinear development of the kink instability at the higher resistivity value $\eta=10^{-3}$ in the case of anisotropic viscosity.
+Due to the enhanced Ohmic heating at $\eta=10^{-3}$, the gas pressure gradient is substantially stronger than at $\eta=10^{-4}$ and the flute instability is excited much earlier.
+Compared to the $\eta=10^{-4}$ cases, the instability occurs further from the axis, at $r\approx0.16$, and the larger gas pressure gradient drives the bulges in profile further from the axis during the nonlinear phase (Figure~\ref{fig:swi-3_pressure_12}).
 These bulges continue to extend outwards and mix the plasma as they develop.
-The kink instability can be observed moving the axis of the tube diagonally upwards and to the right in figure~\ref{fig:swi-3_pressure_15}.
-At this time in the $\eta=10^{-4}$ cases, the nonlinear development of the kink was \rs{further along}{at a later stage of its development} (figure~\ref{fig:swi-4_pressure_15}).
-The development of the kink then proceeds slowly as it moves the axis of the tube through the mixed region to eventually begin the reconnection process with the outer region of field that is typical of the instability in this kind of flux tube (as was observed in \rs{chapter}{our earlier work}~\citep{quinnEffectAnisotropicViscosity2020}).
+The kink instability can be observed displacing the axis of the tube diagonally upwards and to the right in Figure~\ref{fig:swi-3_pressure_15}.
+At this time in the $\eta=10^{-4}$ cases, the nonlinear development of the kink was at a later stage of its development (Figure~\ref{fig:swi-4_pressure_15}).
+The development of the kink then proceeds slowly as it moves the axis of the tube further through the mixed region to eventually begin the reconnection process with the outer region of field that is typical of the instability in this kind of flux tube as was observed by \revcite{\citet{quinnEffectAnisotropicViscosity2020}}.

-It is evident from the kinetic energy profile that the \rs{fluting}{flute} instability develops much earlier than in the $\eta=10^{-4}$ cases and grows at an increased rate of $\gamma = 1.06$ (figure~\ref{fig:kink_ke_log-3}).
-The kink instability grows at a rate of $\lambda \approx 0.15$, much slower than that observed in the $\eta=10^{-4}$ cases, and much lower than the \rs{fluting}{flute} instability.
-One key observation is that, despite the early and disruptive growth of the \rs{fluting}{flute} instability, the kink instability still generates the bulk of the kinetic energy (figure~\ref{fig:kink_ke-3}).
+It is evident from the kinetic energy profile that the flute instability develops much earlier than in the $\eta=10^{-4}$ cases and grows at an increased rate of $\gamma = 1.06$ (Figure~\ref{fig:kink_ke_log-3}).
+The kink instability grows at a rate of $\lambda \approx 0.15$, much slower than that observed in the $\eta=10^{-4}$ cases, and much lower than the flute instability.
+The time period between $t\approx28$ and $t\approx32$ is identified as the linear stage of the kink instability by inspecting the development shown in Figure~\ref{fig:swi-3_pressure_12}.
+This is broadly consistent with the tube surpassing a critical twist of $2.59\pi$~\citep{hood1981,Torok2003} between $t=30$ and $t=35$.
+One key observation is that, despite the early and disruptive growth of the flute instability, the kink instability still generates the bulk of the kinetic energy (Figure~\ref{fig:kink_ke-3}).